-- (iii) The Ordinary Resolution 8 in item 8 above, if passed, will empower the Directors of the Company, effective until the conclusion of the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue new ordinary shares in the Company pursuant to the AnnAik Limited Scrip Dividend Scheme (as approved by shareholders in Extraordinary General Meeting dated 30 April 2018) to shareholders who, in respect of a qualifying dividend, elect to receive scrip in lieu of part or all of the cash amount of that qualifying dividend. - (iv) The Ordinary Resolution 9 in item 9 above, if passed, will empower the Directors of the Company from the date of this Annual General Meeting until the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or the date which such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to offer and grant options under the Scheme and to allot and issue shares in the Company pursuant to the exercise of options granted or to be granted under the Scheme up to a number not exceeding in aggregate (for the entire duration of the Scheme) fifteen per centum (15%) of the total number of issued shares in the capital of the Company from time to time. - (v) The Ordinary Resolution 10 in item 10 above, if passed, will empower the Directors of the Company from the date of this Annual General Meeting until the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or the date which such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to repurchase Shares by way of Market Purchases and/or Off-Market Purchases of up to 10% of the total number of Shares (excluding treasury shares and subsidiary holdings) at the Maximum Price (as defined in Resolution 10).
-Information relating to this proposed Resolution is set out in the Appendix dated 11 April 2023 (in relation to the Renewal of Share Buy-Back Mandate).
+- (iii) The Ordinary Resolution 8 in item 8 above, if passed, will empower the Directors of the Company, effective until the conclusion of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue new ordinary shares in the Company pursuant to the AnnAik Limited Scrip Dividend Scheme (as approved by shareholders in Extraordinary General Meeting dated 30 April 2018) to shareholders who, in respect of a qualifying dividend, elect to receive scrip in lieu of part or all of the cash amount of that qualifying dividend. - (iv) The Ordinary Resolution 9 in item 9 above, if passed, will empower the Directors of the Company, effective until the conclusion of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or the date which such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to repurchase Shares by way of Market Purchases and/or Off-Market Purchases of up to 10% of the total number of Shares (excluding treasury shares and subsidiary holdings) at the Maximum Price.
+Information relating to this proposed Resolution is set out in the Appendix dated 12 April 2024 (in relation to the Renewal of Share Buy-Back Mandate).